 You've prepared parser items for export.

-It is assumed, that you have access to the database and can manage it.
-First of all, create a table in a database.
-Select any existing user database or create a new one.
+It is assumed that you have access to the database and can manage it.
+First of all, create a database table.
+Select an existing user database or create a new one.
 The simplest way is to use the SQL Server Management Studio for Microsoft SQL Server.
-This software In this example, we created a table called "PBX_LOG_DATA" in the test database "Test".
+In this example, we created a table called "PBX_LOG_DATA" in the "Test" database.
 The corresponding SQL script is shown below.